What would you say if you had the option to self-administer most medical treatments painlessly?

 3. RESERVOIR PATCH

-Transdermal reservoirs are liquid layers containing the drugs which are gradually delivered to the skin through a rate-controlling membrane.
-These reservoir patches allow for more controlled delivery rates, but the initial drug release can be a slight burst.
-In addition, if the membrane is damaged, there is a risk of sudden release into the skin.
+Transdermal reservoirs are liquid layers containing the drugs that are gradually delivered to the skin through a rate-controlling membrane.
+These reservoir patches allow for more controlled delivery rates, but the initial drug release can be a slight burst, and any damaged membranes risk a sudden rather than controlled release.

 4. MATRIX PATCH

 A transdermal matrix patch includes an adhesive polymer matrix containing the drug, which is gradually released into the skin.
-Unlike the rate-controlling membrane in a reservoir patch, the formulation of its drug and polymer matrix dictates the rate of drug delivery.
-The active ingredient is distributed evenly throughout the patch, so there is less risk of accidental release.
+Unlike the rate-controlling membrane in a reservoir patch, the formulation of its drug and polymer matrix dictates the delivery rate.
+The active ingredient is evenly distributed throughout the patch, reducing the risk of accidental release.

 5. MICRONEEDLE PATCH

 Needles are typically preloaded with drug solutions, assembled separately, and then placed onto the adhesive patch.
-For example, Strouse creates adhesive patches for medical devices like microneedles but doesn't manufacture the needles.
+For example, Strouse creates adhesive patches for medical devices, such as microneedles, but doesn't manufacture the needles.
 Instead, manufacturers often use automated systems to attach the preloaded needles to the patch.

 6. IONTOPHORESIS PATCH